Neloy-SWE/Object-Oriented-Programming/README.md

 Type:
 1. compile-time polymorphism (method overloading): multiple methods with the same name but different parameters.
 2. run-time polymorphism (method overriding): a method in a derived class overrides a method in the base class.

+### Other topic:

+#### static vs instance:
+static members: belong to the class and are share among all obejcts. instance members: belong to an obejct and are unique for each instance.